U.S. officials investigating Microsoft over dealings in Hungary, report says

 Microsoft said it fired four employees in connection with its own investigation and cut business ties with four vendors who sold its technology.

 The potential bribery and corruption inquiry involves discounts Microsoft gave on various software products to middleman sellers in the central European country.
-People cited by the Journal said authorities are investigating if that the intermediary vendors bribes to government officials.
+People cited by the Journal said authorities are investigating if the intermediary vendors then sold the products to the government at much higher rates, and used the extra money for bribes to government officials.

 In addition to cutting some ties in Hungary, Microsoft also said it started a new program a few years ago to make sure that any discounts it gave middleman sellers were ultimately passed along to the end government customer.
 The program requires the customer to confirm that they know about any discounts given to sellers.